-In the summer of 2014, an inquiry was made about The Star Barn Complex by a couple who looked beyond the challenges of acquiring, moving, and restoring the structures and envisioned the potential.
-This couple, David and Tierney Abel, and their business, DAS Companies, Inc., purchased The Star Barn Complex in October, 2014.
+In the summer of 2014, an inquiry was made about The Star Barn Village by a couple who looked beyond the challenges of acquiring, moving, and restoring the structures and envisioned the potential.
+David and Tierney Abel, and their business, DAS Companies, Inc., purchased The Star Barn Village in October, 2014.

-Much progress has been made on the journey of giving The Star Barn Complex a new lease on life.
-The careful dismantling of the structures by skilled craftsman is complete, and after a short period of hibernation, the structures are being resurrected for a new life at Stone Gables and Ironstone Ranch.
-The Star Barn Raising Festival will be held in the summer or fall of 2017.
-Stay tuned for an announcement of specific dates for this event.
+Much progress has been made on the journey of giving The Star Barn Village a new lease on life.
+The careful dismantling of the structures by skilled craftsman is complete, and after a short period of hibernation, the structures have been resurrected for a new life at Stone Gables Estate.
+The Star Barn Raising Festival was held in the summer or fall of 2017.

-The Star Barn Complex at Ironstone Ranch will encompass approximately 30 scenic acres.
-Other structures will be added to complement the original Star Barn and its ancillary structures for an eventual total of 14 buildings.
+The Star Barn Village at Stone Gables Estate will encompass approximately 30 scenic acres.
+Other structures have been added to complement the original Star Barn and its ancillary structures for an eventual total of 14 buildings.
 The complementary structures include: a hay barn (nicknamed, “Star Barn II”), a milk house, a spring house, another corn crib (“Corn Crib II”), a gazebo, The Star Barn Manor House, a summer kitchen, a privy (outhouse), a Quaker-style run-in shed, and a nut house.

-After the structures have been restored or reconstructed, they will be repurposed for a variety of uses: weddings, corporate events, special occasions, an historic museum, a store, bridal quarters, honeymoon suites, guest lodging, dining facilities, and more.
-Several of the outbuildings will be used as part of a planned working organic farm, orchard, and an eventual vineyard.
+The structures have been restored and repurposed for a variety of uses: weddings, corporate events, special occasions, an historic museum, a store, bridal quarters, honeymoon suites, guest lodging, dining facilities, and more.
+Several of the outbuildings are used as part of a planned working organic farm, orchard, and an eventual vineyard.

-The site adjacent to Ironstone Ranch significantly contrasts that of the 3.68-acre site from which The Star Barn Complex was moved.
+The site adjacent to Ironstone Ranch significantly contrasts that of the 3.68-acre site from which The Star Barn Village was moved.
 No highway noise exists; rather, it is a peaceful country setting with rolling hills, wooded acres, pastures, Lake Liberty, gardens, and much more.
-There will be over a hundred photo sites for weddings or other special events.
+There are over a hundred photo sites for weddings or other special events.

 Beginning in 2018, seasonal public events are planned.
 Enjoy a tour of the blossoming apple orchard in spring, spend a summer day with friends and family during Heritage Days, select from pumpkins, apples, and other fresh produce during Fall Harvest Days, and enjoy a special Christmas event in December at The Star Barn and a Christmas Drive-Through.

-The Star Barn Complex will hold activities for young and old alike.
-These activities include: horse-drawn hitch wagon rides, tractor and wagon rides, winter sleigh rides, bird sight-seeing trail tours, rodeos, canoeing, paddle boating, trap shooting, bird watching, and much more.
+The Star Barn Village holds activities for young and old alike.
+These activities include: horse-drawn hitch wagon rides, tractor and wagon rides, winter sleigh rides, bird sight-seeing trail tours, rodeos, horseback rides, train rides, trap shooting, Christmas events, drive-throughs and much more.

-Although the restored and reconstructed Star Barn Complex and its aesthetic surroundings is going to be a spectacular achievement of architecture, function, beauty, and sustainability, the real “stars” or purpose for this project are thousands of needy children.
-Net profits from all Star Barn Complex events and activities will go to support Brittany’s Hope, a 501(c)(3) nonprofit organization, dedicated to aiding abandoned children worldwide.
+Although the restored and reconstructed Star Barn Village and its aesthetic surroundings is going to be a spectacular achievement of architecture, function, beauty, and sustainability, the real “stars” or purpose for this project are thousands of needy children.
+Net profits from all Stone Gables Estate events and activities go to support Brittany’s Hope, a 501(c)(3) nonprofit organization, dedicated to aiding abandoned children worldwide.

-Follow us on Facebook as the “Star” settles into its new home at Ironstone Ranch, a part of Stone Gables Estate, in Elizabethtown, Pennsylvania.
+Follow us on Facebook as this “Star” has settled into its new home at Stone Gables Estate, in Elizabethtown, Pennsylvania.